Fractional kinetics equation from a Markovian system of interacting Bouchaud trap models: Proof of Theorem

 and

-where $P_t:=P_t^n$ for $n=1$ denotes the semigroup of ${\rm BTM}(a)$ with generator given in \eqref{eq:generator-BTM}, while $P^{(2)}_t$ the semigroup of the position of two interacting ${\rm BTM}(a)$ evolving according to the generator given in \eqref{eq:generator-IPS}; the corresponding space-time rescaled versions $P^n_t$ and $P^{(2),n}_t$ are readily obtained (cf.\ \eqref{eq:Pnt}).
+where $P_t:=P_t^n$ for $n=1$ denotes the semigroup of ${\rm BTM}(a)$ with generator given in \eqref{eq:generator-BTM}, while $P^{(2)}_t$ the semigroup of the position of two interacting ${\rm BTM}(a)$ evolving according to the generator given in \eqref{eq:generator-IPS}; the corresponding space-time rescaled versions $P^n_t$ and $P^{(2),n}_t$ are obtained as in \eqref{eq:Pnt}.